AMReX-Fusion/Furnace/Docs/source/Verification.rst

 We use a publically available code, ``sedov3.f`` :cite:`timmes_sedov_code`, to generate the analytic solutions.

-The Furnace implementation of the Sedov problem is ``in Exec/hydro_tests/Sedov/``.
-A number of different inputs files are provided, corresponding to different Sedov/Furnace geometries.
+The Logi implementation of the Sedov problem is ``in Exec/hydro_tests/Sedov/``.
+A number of different inputs files are provided, corresponding to different Sedov/Logi geometries.
 The main ones are: